/

 Degree: Bachelor of science in nursing

-The University of British Columbia’s nursing program, offered at its Okanagan campus in Kelowna, offers one of the province’s few direct-entry four-year bachelor of science in nursing programs.
+The nursing program offered at the University of British Columbia’s Okanagan campus in Kelowna is one of the province’s few direct-entry, four-year bachelor of science in nursing programs.
 This makes it ideal for students who know right out of high school that nursing is the path for them.
-Students benefit from of a degree from a large, well-known institution and state-of-the art labs and simulation technology, all while studying on a smaller campus with close ties to the health-care community.
+Students in the program benefit from a degree from a large, well-known institution and state-of-the art labs and simulation technology, all while studying on a smaller campus with close ties to the health-care community.

 McMaster University